Zvapo/swap-monitor/README.md

    ```

 ## Notes:
-- The application as of now does not support monitoring all pools.
+- Beware of the 429 error when monitoring all pools.
-- The application as of now does not support monitoring a pool by its address.

 ## License:
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.